Particular/docs.particular.net/samples/transactional-session/cosmosdb/sample.md

 snippet: cosmos-txsession-frontend-config

-Note that the `Outbox` feature must be enabled for the transactional session feature to work.
+Note that the `Outbox` feature must be enabled to achieve atomicity with the transactional session feature.

 The endpoint is also configured to use the CosmosDB persistence with a default container and partition key path: